-Overcoming challenges and accelerating clean energy development
+Upgrading the grid: how to overcome challenges and accelerate new clean energy development

 Global demand for electricity is booming.
 Growing use at home, such as for electric vehicles and the heating and cooling of our houses, is combining with huge requirements in our professional lives – from digital ways of working to the fuelling of major industry and new power-hungry data centres supporting the development and use of AI.
 This alone is creating pressure on our ageing grids.
 When coupled with the decarbonisation agenda, the task becomes almost Herculean.

-This is not just a grid capacity challenge either.
-New grids need to be more flexible and agile than their predecessors.
 The intermittent nature of renewable sources means networks must be capable of balancing and storing energy to ensure a consistent and efficient power supply.

 While global markets face differing regulatory landscapes and environmental and funding challenges to delivery, there are some commonalities.
 This is particularly true when it comes to industry capacity, with significant bottlenecks – from specialist parts to technical skills – stalling development of these more expansive, complex grids.

-In this context, there are three priorities operators and developers, regardless of geography, must consider as they are building, renovating and maintaining grids for the future:
+In this context, there are three priorities operators and developers, regardless of geography, must consider as they are building, renovating and maintaining grids for the future.

 Creating a realistic, bespoke digital strategy